-Safety belt height adjustment
+Front safety belt height adjustment

-Your vehicle has safety belt height adjustments for the front outboard seating positions.
+Your vehicle has safety belt height adjustments at the front outboard seating positions.
 Adjust the height of the shoulder belt so the belt rests across the middle of your shoulder.

-To adjust the shoulder belt height, squeeze the button and slide the height adjuster up or down.
-Release the button and pull down on the height adjuster to make sure it is locked in place.
+To adjust the shoulder belt height, squeeze and hold the buttons on the side and slide the height adjuster up or down.
+Release the buttons and pull down on the height adjuster to make sure it is locked in place.

 WARNING: Position the safety belt height adjusters so that the belt rests across the middle of your shoulder.
-Failure to adjust the safety belt properly could reduce the effectiveness of the seat belt and increase the risk of injury in a collision.
+Failure to adjust the safety belt properly could reduce the effectiveness of the safety belt and increase the risk of injury in a collision.

-Safety belt warning light and indicator chime Å
+Safety belt warning light and indicator chime &